Additional migration options for mailboxes

 Depending on the option you have selected, you will be prompted either to provide details to create a new user or to select an existing user.

 CodeTwo Office 365 Migration stores information about the items that are being migrated between the source and target mailboxes in its cache.
 This solution allows the program to check the migration state each time the migration job is restarted and omit items that have already been migrated.
+Read more about the delta migration process

-Before you restart the migration, besides resetting the migration state in the program, you also have to manually remove all the previously migrated items from the mailbox(es) on your target server to avoid having duplicates.
+Before you restart the migration, besides resetting the migration state in the program, you also have to manually remove all the previously migrated items from the mailbox(es) on your target server to avoid creating duplicates.

 By choosing this option, you will generate a detailed report on the mailbox migration process (Fig. 5.).
 A mailbox report window provides detailed information on all items included in the migration.
 All counted items are split into four categories: